 Counselling — The FCS counselling team is here to listen and come alongside you in this difficult time.
 No appointment is needed — call 780-464-4044 and you will be connected to a counsellor.

-The Library offers resources and classes to support new immigrants and English-language learners.
-The Library also has a dedicated staff member called a settlement practitioner who can help newcomers with tasks like:
+Strathcona County Library - The Library offers resources and classes to support new immigrants and English-language learners.
+The Library also hosts a settlement practitioner from the Edmonton Immigrant Services Association who can help newcomers with tasks like:

 - Finding a place to live

 - Helping students adjust to a new school

 - Canada-Ukraine Authorization for Emergency Travel (CUAET) — the Government of Canada is offering Ukrainians and their families free, extended temporary status to work, study and stay in Canada until it is safe for them to return home.
 Learn more about immigration.